 Earlier, Djokovic had won the men’s singles title at the 2019 Australian Open, crushing Rafael Nadal in the final in straight sets.
 He dropped just eight games in a final that was as one-sided as they come, especially when it comes to players so evenly matched.

 In fact, Djokovic dropped a total of 14 games over the final three matches played from quarter-final where Kei Nishikori retired in the second second, and semi-final, where Lucas Pouille was beaten 6-0, 6-2, 6-2 in a rather comprehensive showing.

 On the other hand, Nadal reached the final with a 6-2, 6-4, 6-0 win over Greece’s Stefanos Tsitsipas, a player who had earlier shocked Roger Federer in four sets.
 Federer went down to Tsitsipas after having won the first set.
 Milos Raonic, Roberto Bautista Agut and Frances Tiafoe were the other quarter-finalists in the men’s side of the draw.

-The women’s singles title was won by Naomi Osaka, who added her second Grand Slam after having triumphed at the US Open the previous year as well.
+The women’s singles title in 2019 was won by Naomi Osaka, who added her second Grand Slam after having triumphed at the US Open the previous year as well.
 Unlike the US Open final, this was a way lesser controversial win for Osaka as she put across Petra Kvitova in three gruelling sets, 7-6, 5-7, 6-4 to win the title.